icglue/stimc/README.md

 and gcc as compiler.
 You can load the project environment by sourcing the `env.sh` in the project examples directory.

-The examples provide 2 stimc design units: dummy (the shown dummy) and ff (a stimc flip-flop model).
+The examples provide 3 stimc design units: dummy (the shown dummy), ff (a stimc flip-flop model) and ff\_real (flip-flop with real-value port interface).
 The Verilog shell can be found in `source/behavioral/verilog`, the module stimc code in `source/behavioral/stimc`.
-To run the example simulation enter the units `simulation/iverilog/tc_sanity` testcase directory and run `make`.
+To run example simulations enter the unit's `simulation/iverilog/tc_...` testcase directory and run `make`.
 The code will be compiled, run and GTKWave will be started for browsing the simulated waveforms.